|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 16: To Khndzoresk/Noravank/Areni/Khor Virap/Yerevan

 For the remaining days, Armenia's capital Yerevan will serve as our base from which to explore the local sights.
-Our first visit will be to Garni, site of the Roman Temple of the Sun built in the 1st century.
+Our first visit will be to the UNESCO World Heritage site of Geghard, a magnificent monastery partly carved out of a mountain.
+We will also visit Garni, site of the Roman Temple of the Sun built in the 1st century.
 Soon after, Armenia adopted Christianity and the temple became the summer residence of Armenian royalty.
 Featuring a sacrificial fire pit and Roman bathhouse within the complex, the temple was destroyed by an earthquake in the 17th century and was reconstructed from its ruins within the last forty years.
-We will also visit the UNESCO World Heritage site of Geghard, a magnificent monastery partly carved out of a mountain.
-Returning to Yerevan will will visit the Noy Brandy Factory for a tour.
+Returning to Yerevan we stop at the Noy Brandy Factory for a tour.
 Overnight in Yerevan.

 Day 18: Yerevan